MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 ### Solution architecture design

+The following diagram shows the recommended architecture on Azure.

+:::image type="content" source="media/eks-web-rearchitect/application-gateway-aks-https.png" alt-text="Solution based on Application Gateway WAFv2 and NGINX Ingress controller.":::

 The solution architecture consists of the following components and configurations:

-:::image type="content" source="media/eks-web-rearchitect/application-gateway-aks-https.png" alt-text="Solution based on Application Gateway WAFv2 and NGINX Ingress controller.":::

-- Network configuration: Azure CNI Overlay
-- Network data plane: Cilium
-- Network policy: Cilium
 - The Application Gateway handles TLS termination and communicates with the backend application over HTTPS.
 - The Application Gateway Listener uses an SSL certificate obtained from [Azure Key Vault][azure-kv].
 - The Azure WAF Policy associated to the Listener runs OWASP rules and custom rules against the incoming requests and blocks malicious attacks.